James Spigelman: Personal life

 Spigelman is married to author and clinical psychologist Alice Spigelman AM.
-She has a BA and MA in Psychology.
 Her directorships have included The Benevolent Society, UNHCR, Bundanon Trust, NIDA, Australian Institute of Music and the Rural Leadership Program.
 She is currently the Chair of Sculpture by the Sea having been a board member since 2010.

 Community leadership

 Spigelman has a strong interest in the arts.
 His community involvement includes: